openmindculture/IngoSDev6CertPrep/README.md

 - `/var/www/html/vendor/shopware`

+TODO: mounting this as a secondary volume broke the installation.
+Workaround to see the shop source in the IDE: check it out into another, gitignored, directory:

+`git clone https://github.com/shopware/shopware.git sw_platform_src`

 ##### Shopware CLI Scripts

 There is no more `psh.phar` in Shopware 6.5, but there is still `bin/console` and additional scripts in `/var/www/html/bin`: